haoxins/haoxins.github.io/archived/2021-kubernetes-in-action-2nd-1.md

 ## Mounting storage volumes into the Pod's containers

+* A *volume* is defined at the *pod level* and then mounted at the desired location in the container.

+* The lifecycle of a volume is tied to the lifecycle of the entire pod and is independent of the lifecycle of the container in which it is mounted.

+* All volumes in a pod are created when the pod is set up - *before* any of its containers are started.
+  They are torn down when the pod is shut down.

 ## Persisting application data with PersistentVolumes

 ## Configuring applications using ConfigMaps, Secrets, and the Downward API